 Track&Know is a H2020 project running since January 2018.
 Its mission is to research, develop and exploit a new software framework that aims at increasing the efficiency of Big Data applications in the transport, mobility, motor insurance and health sectors.
 Stemming from industrial cases, Track&Know will develop user friendly toolboxes that will be readily applicable in the addressed markets, and will be also investigated in additional domains through liaison activities with running ICT-15 Lighthouse projects.
 Track&Know integrates multidisciplinary research teams from Mobility Data management, Complex Event Recognition, Geospatial Modelling, Complex Network Analysis, Transportation Engineering and Visual Analytics to develop new models and applications.
 Track&Know recognizes that Big Data penetration is not adequately developed in niche markets outside the traditional verticals (e.g. Finance) and so the Track&Know Toolboxes will be demonstrated in three real-world Pilots using datasets from niche market scenarios to validate efficiency improvements.
 Performance and impact benchmarks are elaborated and will be documented during pilots deployment.
 The Track&Know consortium is composed by complementary partners, coming from addressed research, technological and commercial domains, that have a proven track record of high quality research capacity.
 Thus, the carefully structured workplan, embodies a holistic approach towards meeting the Track&Know objectives and delivering market-relevant outcomes of significant exploitation potential.
 The CER team will be responsible for the complex event recognition and forecasting technology that will be developed in Track&Know.

-datACRON (Big Data Analytics for Time Critical Mobility Forecasting) is a H2020 project running since January 2016.
+datACRON (Big Data Analytics for Time Critical Mobility Forecasting) was a H2020 project running from 2016 to 2019.
 It targets at introducing novel methods to detect threats and abnormal activity of very large numbers of moving entities in large geographic areas.
 The datACRON vision is to advance the management and integrated exploitation of voluminous and heterogeneous data-at-rest (archival data) and data-in-motion (streaming data) sources, so as to significantly advance the capacities of systems to promote safety and effectiveness of critical operations for large numbers of moving entities in large geographical areas.
 The main objectives of datACRON are the development of highly scalable methods for advancing: (a) Real-time detection and forecasting accuracy of moving entities’ trajectories; (b) real-time recognition and prediction of important events concerning these entities, together with (c) a general visual analytics infrastructure supporting all steps of the analysis through appropriate interactive visualizations; (d) advanced processing of data close to the data sources -following the in-situ data processing paradigm, producing streaming data synopses at a high-rate of compression; (e) advanced spatio-temporal data integration and management solutions.
 The CER team will be responsible for the complex event recognition and forecasting technology that will be developed in dataCRON.

 SPEEDD (Scalable ProactivE Event-Driven Decision-making) was a European project that ended on 1-2-2017.
 SPEEDD developed a prototype for proactive event-driven decision-making: decisions triggered by forecasting events-whether they correspond to problems or opportunities-instead of reacting to them once they happen.
 Decision-making in SPEEDD was real-time, in the sense that it takes place under tight time constraints, and require on-the-fly processing of Big Data, that is, extremely large amounts of noisy data flooding in from different geographical locations, as well as historical data.
 The SPEEDD methodology for proactive event-based decision-making comprises the following steps.
 First, Big Data is continuously acquired from various types of sensor and fused in order to recognise, in real-time, events of special significance.
 To allow for sub-second recognition, SPEEDD minimizes communication volume by moving as little data as possible from one place to another.
 Second, the events recognised are correlated with historical information to forecast problems and opportunities that may take place in the near future.
 Third, the forecast events along with the recognised events are leveraged for real-time operational decision-making.
 Fourth, visual analytics tools prioritise and explain possible proactive actions, enabling human operators to reach and execute the correct decision.
 The SPEEDD technology will be tested in proactive traffic management and proactive credit card fraud management.
 The CER team coordinated the project and contributed to the development of novel techniques for real-time event recognition and forecasting under uncertainty.